populse/populse_mia/docs/source/documentation/pipeline_manager.rst

    :align: center
    :name: Pipeline tutorial 4

+|

 - The pipeline is now stored in the process library under "User_processes".
-You can use it as a process and add it to a new pipeline editor.
+We can use it as a process and add it to a new pipeline editor.
-      - You can visualize the pipeline by double-clicking on the node.
+      - We can visualize the pipeline by double-clicking on the nodee
-      - You can edit the pipeline by right-clicking on the node and selecting "Open sub-pipeline".
+      - We can edit the pipeline by right-clicking on the node and selecting "Open sub-pipeline".
 It will open "double_smooth.py" in a new editor tab.

 .. image:: ../images/pipeline_tuto_5.png
    :align: center
    :name: Pipeline tutorial 5

-If you want to change one parameter of the pipeline, it is still possible to make a change following these steps:
+If we want to change one parameter of the pipeline, it is still possible to make a change following these steps:

-- For instance, if you want to change the prefix of the file name generated in the second process, go back to the "double_smooth.py" pipeline, export the "out_prefix" plug and save the pipeline.
+- For instance, if we want to change the prefix of the file name generated in the second process, go back to the "double_smooth.py" pipeline, export the "out_prefix" plug and save the pipeline.

 .. image:: ../images/pipeline_tuto_6.png
    :align: center
    :name: Pipeline tutorial 6

+|

-- When you go back to the "New pipeline 1" pipeline, you can see that the "out_prefix" plug has been automatically added and you can now control its value.
+- When we go back to the "New pipeline 1" pipeline, we can see that the "out_prefix" plug has been automatically added and we can now control its value.

 .. image:: ../images/pipeline_tuto_7.png
    :align: center